A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

-Having said that, you should only burn your trash when you have no other options left.
-You also don’t want to get yourself poisoned when you attempt to destroy it…so there isn’t a lot you can burn to begin with.
+Having said that, burn your trash only when you have no other options left.
+You also don’t want to get yourself poisoned when you attempt to destroy it—so there isn’t a lot you can burn to begin with.

 You can’t burn:

 - Rubber and plastics

 - Things that contained chemicals (examples are fertilizer containers and bleach bottles)

 It’s also not the time to forget fire safety.
 When burning stuff, do it away from buildings and plants and have water ready just in case.
 Again, this is dangerous.
 Do it only as a last resort.

 One more thing.
 Never leave a fire unattended.
 Ever.